bitsy-lang/bitsy/docs/source/modules.rst

         wire io.out <= queue
     end

-A parameterized version of the `And` gate could work on words of length n:
+A parameterized version of the `And` extern mod could work on words of length n:

 .. code-block::

-   pub gate And<n of Nat>
+   pub extern mod And<n of Nat>
         incoming a of Word<n>
         incoming b of Word<n>
         outgoing z of Word<n>